-The fair value of PSUs subject to the market performance of the Company's shares is determined by utilizing an advanced option-pricing model.
+The fair value of PSUs subject to market conditions is determined by utilizing an advanced option-pricing model.
 All compensation cost is recognized if the employment condition is fulfilled even if the market condition is never satisfied, as the likelihood of achieving the market condition is incorporated into the fair value of the award.
 The weighted average of assumptions used in the models were as follows:

+Year Ended December 31,

-2022 2021 2020
+2023 2022 2021

-Risk-Free rate 3.2 % 0.8 % n/a
+Risk-Free rate % % %

 Dividend Yield n/a n/a n/a

-Expected Volatility 63.0 % 55.0 % n/a
+Expected Volatility % % %

-Expected Life (in years) 2.5 3.2 n/a
+Expected Life (in years) 2.6 2.5 3.2

 The risk-free rate is obtained as of the grant date with terms matching the performance period.
 The dividend yield is based on historical dividend payments and expectations of management.
-The expected volatility is based on comparable companies' volatility, and the expected life in years is based on the performance measurement period.
+For the year ended December 31, 2023, expected volatility incorporated our NASDAQ trading history along with the volatility of our constituents.
+For the years ended December 31, 2022 and 2021, the expected volatility was based on comparable companies' volatility.
+The expected life in years is based on the performance measurement period.